 When you get to the end of your month off alcohol, the urge to celebrate will be strong.
 And you’re right to want to reward yourself for your achievement.
 But you’d be amazed how many people reward themselves with a drink.

-If you go straight back to your old drinking habits on 1 November, expect it to hurt.
+If you go straight back to your old drinking habits on the first of the next month, expect it to hurt.
 A lot.
 A month’s break from drinking will significantly reset your tolerance for alcohol, so if you go back to drinking, go slowly.

 Wanting to drink more moderately can be a motivation for taking a break.
 And if moderation works for you as an approach, you’ll certainly want to build in regular breaks from alcohol.

 But it’s important to recognise that taking a break teaches you the single skill of not drinking.
 It can’t teach you the other skills you need to drink in moderation, like paying attention to your limits, drinking slowly and knowing how to stop before you’ve had too much.
 If you want to develop these skills, How to Drink Mindfully is an excellent place to start.

 You can’t cut back on drinking with wishful thinking.

 If you’ve felt the benefits of not drinking alcohol, you may want to push on.
 Being alcohol-free doesn’t have to be a forever decision, so don’t put yourself under pressure to be perfect.
 But you might want to experiment with 100 days without drinking to see what happens.
 Or could you go through the holiday season without drinking?
 All sorts of alcohol-free opportunities open up once you realise that drinking is never compulsory.